JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/0016-Usim Gate- Upsampling Module For Segmenting Precise Boundaries Concerning Entropy/index.md

 ---
-title: '<span style="font-size:95%">USIM Gate: Upsampling Module for Segmenting Precise Boundaries Concerning Entropy</span>'
+title: 'USIM Gate: Upsampling Module for Segmenting Precise Boundaries Concerning Entropy'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here